 Transition to better quality cat food slowly

-Now that your cat is eating at scheduled mealtimes, is no longer eating crunchy carb cookie treats, and has a fresh food boost in his meals it’s time to transition cat food slowly.
+Now that your cat is eating at scheduled mealtimes, is no longer eating crunchy carb cookie treats, and has a fresh food boost in his meals it’s time to transition to raw slowly.

 And so on.
 Start with one meal.
 And don’t move on to the next meal until meal 1 is 100% new food.
 Each step will take 20 days.

-Learn how to read cat food labels properly.
-That way, you don’t have to rely on anyone else to tell you what to feed your cat.
+I highly recommend that you learn how to read cat food labels properly.
+That way, you don’t have to rely on anyone else (including me!) to tell you what to feed your cat.

 FAQ